Friday, August 19, 2011

 2) We don’t want to be “like them.”

-Look: they treated you badly when you were innocent of anything.
+They treated you badly when you were innocent of anything.
 They did it just because they felt like it.
 You didn’t provoke them: they blamed you after you confronted them.
 A post hoc rationalization that doesn’t fit the facts.

 3) We hope our forgiveness causes them to change.